 For the ultimate in pre-party pampering, book yourself a professional salon bust treatment.
 Clarins’ Paris Method Bust Treatment uses specific massage movements, while Decleor’s Bust Firming Treatment includes a new sculptural mask for the bust.

 It’s also crucial to wear the right size bra (bonus boob points if it’s underwired), since a bad fit can permanently damage breast tissue, leading to unsightly marks and sagging.
-You’d be surprised at the droop damage inflicted by something as simple as running up a flight of stairs: when your breasts bounce up and down, they pull and stretch the skin and supporting ligaments, thereby leading to drooping.
-So you can imagine how important it is to always wear a good sports bra when doing bosom-jostling activities like aerobics or jogging no matter what your size (even smaller sets are sag-prone).
-Also important: replace bras every six months, as they lose a lot of support.
+You’d be surprised at the damage inflicted by something as simple as running up a flight of stairs: When your breasts bounce up and down, they pull and stretch the skin and supporting ligaments, thereby leading to drooping.
+So, you can imagine how important it is to always wear a good sports bra when doing bosom-jostling activities like aerobics or jogging no matter what your size (even smaller sets are sag-prone).
+Also important: Replace bras every six months, as they lose a lot of support.